kwilkos/cxf/distribution/src/main/release/samples/mtom/README.txt

 Build the war file with the command:

   ant war

 The war file will be included in the directory samples/mtom/build/war.
 Simply copy the war file into the servlet container's deployment directory.
 For example, with Tomcat copy the war file into the directory
-<installationDirectory>/webapps.
-The servlet container will
-extract the war and deploy the application.
+$CATALINA_HOME/webapps.
+The servlet container will extract the war and deploy the application.

-Make sure already copy all jars from CXF_HOME/lib to
-<TomcatInstallationDirectory>/shared/lib

 Using ant, run the client application with the command: